 15. Exercise your Body and Soul with some Yoga

 Bali is a famous centre for yoga and meditation, and Seminyak is no exception.
 A particularly highly regarded centre is Seminyak Yoga Shala, which runs daily classes spanning Hatha, Ashtanga Mysore, and Led Ashtanga styles.
-Teachers Irena and Sara are very experienced and lead classes for those of all ability levels.
+The teachers are very experienced and lead classes for those of all ability levels.
 A yoga class is a great way to redress the balance after indulging in one of Seminyak’s nightclubs the night before.

 Have you been to Seminyak?
-Do you have any suggestions for other things to do?
+Do you have any suggestions for other things to do in Seminyak?
 Let us know in the comments below.